 The higher number of BrDU+ cells indicate that a larger number of cells are entering in the S-phase of cell-cycle (Taupin, 2007), but cannot elucidate the type of progenitor cell that is being affected.
 Studies using antibodies against GFAP, nestin and Sox2, might confirm if those BrdU+ cells are indeed RGL cells, the neural stem progenitors cells from adult DG (Kempermann et al., 2004; Lagace et al., 2007; Rizzino, 2009).
 Also, future experiments may confirm whether the increase in BrdU+ cells following 5-MeO-DMT injection is due to the lengthening of S-phase or a higher recruitment of RGL (for example, using antibodies against ki67 or MCM2 associated with BrDU; Kee et al., 2002).

 The choice of a single dose treatment, was made to address the gap between the molecular mechanisms, subjective and hormonal effects underlying Ayahuasca acute administration to depression diagnosed patients (dos Santos et al., 2016; Sanches et al., 2016; Galvão et al., 2018; Palhano-Fontes et al., 2018).
 The bulk of Ayahuasca tea, are composed of several psychoactive substances including DMT analogs and MAOi (Frecska et al., 2016; Morales-García et al., 2017).
-The scope of present study is to unveil the effect of the main psychoactive compound in the Ayahuasca without adding any bias due to other psychoactive compounds also present in the concoction.
-To study the specific contribution of the 5-MeO-DMT to the adult neurogenic process, we needed to isolate the effect of the 5-MeO-DMT from another psychoactive components of the Ayahuasca.
-For example, the harmine and β-carbolines acting as MAOi, in such way, using oral or intraperitoneal administration may reduce the availability of 5-MeO-DMT to the central nervous system, since the monoamine oxidase will readily destroy any tryptamine, in the blood stream, guts and also in the brain (Halberstadt et al., 2008; Halberstadt, 2016; Morales-García et al., 2017).
-Hence 5-MeO-DMT can be easily degraded, we choose to deliver the 5-MeO-DMT ICV to reduce the chemical inactivation prior to the arrival of the molecule to the brain.
-Additionally has been reported elsewhere that the harmine per se can increase neurogenesis at least in vitro cultured hippocampal cells (Morales-García et al., 2017).
+The scope of present study is to unveil the effect of the 5-MeO-DMT, without adding any bias, due to other psychoactive compounds.
+To study the specific contribution of the 5-MeO-DMT to the adult neurogenic process, we needed to isolate the effect of the 5-MeO-DMT from other psychoactive components.
+In Ayahuasca tea the DMT is administrated with MAOi, in order to avoid tryptamines degradation.
+Using oral or intraperitoneal administration without MAOi may reduce the availability of 5- MeO-DMT to the central nervous system, since the monoamine oxidase will readily destroy any tryptamine, in the bloodstream, guts and also in the brain (Halberstadt et al., 2008; Halberstadt, 2016; Morales-García et al., 2017).
+Since 5-MeO-DMT can easily be degraded, we chose to deliver the 5-MeO-DMT i.c.v. to reduce the chemical inactivation prior to the arrival of the molecule to the brain.
+Additionally, it has been reported elsewhere that the harmine per se can increase neurogenesis, at least in vitro cultured hippocampal cells (Morales-García et al., 2017).

 Increased proliferation after 5-MeO-DMT injection does not indicate neuronal commitment (Canales, 2016).
 Thus, we performed histological analysis in DCX-CreERT2::tdTomlox/lox mice injected with 5-MeO-DMT.
 Our results indicate a greater number of DCX::tdTom+ cells in the ventral hippocampus of 5-MeO-DMT treated animals, showing that the total numbers of neuron that reach neuronal maturity are also increased, in addition to the initial increase in proliferation right after 5-MeO-DMT injection as evinced by our proliferation assay Figure 1.
 Serotonin has been shown to increase granule cell proliferation in the adult DG (Brezun and Daszuta, 2000).
 However, serotonin does not seem to affect specialization of newborn cells in the SGZ (Brezun and Daszuta, 2000).
 Our results, on the other hand, suggest that 5-MeO-DMT not only has a positive effect on proliferation and survivability, but also on the maturation of GC.
 Hence, our results imply that the positive effect of 5-MeO-DMT in adult neurogenesis differs from that of serotonin alone.